This is the 2013-2014 Undergraduate Bulletin

 Students should consult their adviser, their department chair, or the Office of the Dean if they have questions on current policies.

 Advisers assigned to students are located in the departments.
+Additional advising and pre-engineering advising is available through the Engineering Dean’s Office.

 Failure to meet these stipulations may postpone graduation.